MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/live-response.md

 - Command log

-## Initiate a live response session on a machine
+## Initiate a live response session on a device

 1. Log in to Microsoft Defender Security Center.

-2. Navigate to the devices list page and select a machine to investigate.
-The machines page opens.
+2. Navigate to the devices list page and select a device to investigate.
+The devices page opens.

 3. Launch the live response session by selecting **Initiate live response session**.
 A command console is displayed.
 Wait while the session connects to the device.